miteshmohan14/AI-Prediction-Monitoring-System/README.md

 ---

-# License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.